3oheme/reactclicker/README.md

 # reactclicker

 A cookie clicker clone based in ReactJS, as a sort-of motivation to learn ReactJS.
+Build with:

+* npm
+* ReactJS
+* SASS
+* Github Pages

 [Demo](http://palomoduarte.com/reactclicker/)

+## How to use it

+`npm install` to install all the dependencies

+`npm run build` to generate all the assets in public/build folder

+`npm run watch` to generate assets but also watch for file changes

-## Component structure
+## TODO List

-GameWindow

-* CookieButton
-* PowerUpStore
- * Grandmas
- * Farm
-* Messages
+- [] Set up jenkins as a build pipeline to run tests
+  - [] Add testing infrastructure
+- [] Styling:
+  - [] Basic styling
+- [] Add Flow as design pattern for component communication
+- [x] Configure NPM to build assets (JSX and SASS)
+- [] Game logic
+  - [] Add silly messages 😅
+  - [] Refactor power ups management

 ## Thanks to the following posts and authors for their help